Leadwerks/Documentation/mousetools.md

 In the 3D viewport, you can move faces along the X and Z axes.
 If you hold the **Alt key** you can move faces along the Y axis.

+When the vertex tool is in use, additional properties are available in the [face panel](facepanel).

 ![](https://github.com/UltraEngine/Documentation/blob/master/Images/facetool.gif?raw=true)

 ## Vertex Tool